Plantations of the Potomac

 Once you arrive in Alexandria, VA, your first stop will be the Carlyle House.
-Built is 1753, the house was built by a British merchant for his lovely bride.
+Built is 1753, the house was built buy a British merchant for his lovely bride.
 Take a tour of this pre-revolutionary Palladian-style stone house then look out for PBS’s newest drama Mercy Street which takes place at the Carlyle House!
 (Suggested time: 45 – 60 minutes)

-Your journey continues with a delectable lunch at Gadsbys Tavern, where George Washington would meet with the founding fathers and his masonic lodge brothers.
-After lunch, head over to the Gadbys Museum where the tavern was the setting for dancing assemblies, theatrical and musical performances, and meetings of local organizations and frequented by George Washington, John Adams, Thomas Jefferson, James Madison, James Monroe, and the Marquis de Lafayette.
+Your journey continues with a delectable lunch at Gadsby’s Tavern, where George Washington would hold important meetings with the founding fathers and his masonic lodge brothers.
+After lunch, head over to the Gadby’s Museum where the tavern was the setting for dancing assemblies, theatrical and musical performances, and meetings of local organizations and frequented by George Washington, John Adams, Thomas Jefferson, James Madison, James Monroe, and the Marquis de Lafayette.
 (Suggested Time: Lunch plus 30 minutes)

 Make Occoquan, VA your dinner stop today, less than one mile from Interstate 95.
 You can see and feel the charm of this quaint 18th century town which sits along its namesake river, Occoquan.
 Take advantage of the popular Dine-Around Program for an on-your-own meal.
 Guests will receive a map listing all the restaurants in town, most of which offer a discount on food and drinks.
 Additionally, the motorcoach driver receives free bus parking and a complimentary meal!
 (Suggested time: 60 – 90 minutes)

-Later, meet the former Mayor of Occoquan, Earnie Porta, for a guided tour through the historic district.
+After dinner, meet the former Mayor of Occoquan, Earnie Porta, for a guided tour through the historic district.
 A noted author, historian and entrepreneur, Mr. Porta will share stories and facts of the town’s rich history as a bustling port and mill town as it developed throughout the 1800’s.
 Be sure to ask him why the building in the middle of town is called the Artists Undertaking Gallery.
 (Suggested time: 45 – 60 minutes)